 Rennie Grove has also teamed up with Much Loved, an online memorial charity, to create a special Light up a Life dedication page where people can write down thoughts, upload photos and leave messages in memory of a loved one.

-To find out more about the virtual service and to make a donation and order a Light up a Life pack, please go online at www.renniegrove.org/lual.
+To make a dedication, visit www.renniegrove.light-up-a-life.org/2020.
+To find out more about the virtual service, make a donation and order a Light up a Life pack, please go online at www.renniegrove.org/lual.